lsst-dm/dmtn-120/index.rst

 Recommendations
 ---------------

-We do not yet recommend any of these frameworks as a replacement for ``lsst.afw.table.io``, and are continuing our research into alternatives.
+We do not yet recommend any of these frameworks as a replacement for ``lsst.afw.table.io``.

 .. .. rubric:: References